 Every year, when I register for the ASAE Annual Meeting, I check the box to receive emails from exhibitors.
-As a writer/content marketer, I like seeing how vendors in my community use email marketing.
+As a writer and content marketer, I like seeing how vendors in my community use email marketing.
 Some of them do it well, but some, oh boy, they really blow it.

-The association professionals on this list also represent a wide spectrum of associations with different types of membership, programs, financial resources, and history with the exhibitor.
+The association execs on this list represent a wide spectrum of associations with different membership models, programs, financial resources and history with the exhibitor.
 Someone who works for a home builders association has no interest in an abstract collection tool.
-Or, a person who just got a demo of your system shouldn’t receive a generic email explaining what you do.
+A person who just saw a demo of your system shouldn’t receive a generic email explaining what you do.

 Deliver value in return for your inbox privilege.

 These attendees have given exhibitors permission to enter their inbox—quite a privilege.
 Next time you talk to an association exec, ask her how many emails she gets a day.
 What percentage does she leave unread or delete?

 You have a terrific opportunity to be of service and stand out from the pack.
 Don’t waste this opportunity with a promotional email that’s only says who you are, what you sell and what booth you’re in—all forgettable information.
 Nobody cares about any of that except people in the later stages of the selection process, and they already plan to visit exhibitors who sell what they need.